yonlif/BluehatIL-LLS-writeup/README.md

 > We’ve installed state-of-the-art cryptography in our faculty lockers.
 They run on a newly invented “Locker Layer Security” protocol.
 Best of luck opening them... unless, of course, you're holding the real key (or something better).

 ## TL;DR
 The challenge requires an understanding of [elliptic curves cryptography](https://en.wikipedia.org/wiki/Elliptic_curve).
 We review some ideas for the solution and then use the fact that the code does [not verify that a point is on the curve](https://github.com/elikaski/ECC_Attacks?tab=readme-ov-file#Not-verifying-that-a-point-is-on-the-curve).
-To solve the challenge yourself, you will need sage, go ahead and [install](https://doc.sagemath.org/html/en/installation/index.html) it now since it is about 1GB...
+To solve the challenge yourself, you will need SageMath, an open-source mathematics software.
+Go ahead and [install](https://doc.sagemath.org/html/en/installation/index.html) it now since it is about 1GB...

 ## Starting the challenge